mhkamal15/eCommerce-Domain-Checker/README.md

 Clone this repository.
 Install required libraries:
-Bash
-pip install requests beautifulsoup4
+Bash -- ''pip install requests beautifulsoup4''
 ## Usage

 Save the domains to a file named domains.txt, with each domain on a separate line.